jcpmmx/Mozio/README.md

-MozioTest
-===
-Mozio take-home test project.
+# Mozio
-Originally deployed to AWS.
+> Originally developed as a take-home test project for Mozio.

 ### Stack includes:
 - Python